 - Withholding taxes: Money that is taken out of a person’s paycheck each pay period that must be paid to the government by an employer, on a quarterly basis.

 - Estimated tax payments: Money that must be paid quarterly, generally by self-employed individuals whose taxes are not withheld by an employer.

-- Income tax return: Money that must be paid by an individual by April 15 of each year, on income from the preceding year, along with the filing of all individual income tax return forms.
+- Income tax return: Money that must be paid by an individual by Tax Day (normally April 15) of each year, on income from the preceding year, along with the filing of all individual income tax return forms.